1. What is MODBUS?1. Basic Concept

 LRC (Longitudinal Redundancy Check)

-When the controller is set to communicate in RTU mode on the Modbus network, each 8-bit byte in the message is transmitted in its original value without processing, such as 63H, which RTU will directly send as 01100011.
-The main advantage of this method is that there is no gap between data frame transmissions, leading to higher data density and faster transmission speed at the same baud rate compared to ASCII.
+When the controller is set to communicate in RTU mode on the Modbus network, each 8-bit byte in a message is transmitted as is, without processing.
+For example, 63H will be directly sent as 01100011 in RTU mode.
+The main advantage of this method is that there are no gaps between data frame transmissions, and at the same baud rate, the data density transmitted is higher than that of ASCII, resulting in faster transmission speeds.

 Code System